Proto:Half-Life 2 (Windows)/September 26th 2003 Build/Used Characters

 Textures for an older version of Eli can be found in Eli's texture folder.
 Eli using these textures appear in a pre-release screenshot, along with the old Alyx mentioned earlier.

 The G-Man has several differences in the prototype.
-Most noticeable is that his suit is a lighter shade of blue than his final one is.
+Most noticeable is that his suit is a lighter shade of blue than his final one, and his tie is blue instead of purple.
 His shoes are less detailed and he's also lacking his striking green eyes.

 Old G-Man Texture Set 1